 Stay actively connected with the 4-H Shooting Sports program as they enter their collegiate years and further into adulthood

-By being selected as a National 4-H Shooting Sports Ambassador, you will be representing over 320,000 4-H youth.
+By being selected as a National 4-H Shooting Sports Ambassador, you will be representing over 8,000 4-H youth in Missouri.
 What you say and do is very important.
 Remember, you never get a second chance to make a good first impression.
 As an Ambassador you may meet with donors who are CEO's of companies or organizations and you always need to put your best foot forward.
 The way you dress, the way you speak and act are very important when you are serving as an Ambassador.

 You are expected to present at your county's Regional Extension Energizer on the promotion of Missouri's 4-H Shooting Sports program.

-You are expected to assist at any local sponsor (NRA, NWTF, MidwayUSA, etc.) events and/or banquets.
+You are expected to assist at any local sponsor (NRA, NWTF, MidwayUSA, MDC, etc.) event and/or banquet.
+You will be required to attend at least 1 per year.

 You are expected to be on time, so plan to be early to any event.

-You need to respond promptly to any emails or phone calls from the Program Coordinator and your chaperon for the event.
+You need to respond promptly to any emails or phone calls from the Program Coordinator and/or the Volunteer Coordinator and your chaperone for the event.

 You may get tired at events, but you always need to be cheerful and ready to respond positively to everyone.